DC782 Brian Boru

 45 Generations: Cas to Brian Boru to Conor O'Brien 29355

-Conor Myles John O'Brien, who was born in 1943 and lives in Thomond House near Dromoland Castle in County Clare.
+Conor Myles John O'Brien, 1943-2023, lived in Thomond House near Dromoland Castle in County Clare.
 He traces his ancestry back to Brian Boru, who is No. 105 in the pedigree shown below.
 He has had his DNA tested at Family Tree DNA and is O'Brien 29355, with the SNP DC782 (900 AD).
 See the Results pages of: L226 DNA Project and O'Brien DNA Project.
 He shares the SNP DC782 (900 AD) with over 50 other O'Briens, all of whom are likely to be descendants of Brian Boru.
 According to Dennis Wright at Irish Type III DNA, Conor Myles John O'Brien has impeccable credentials.

 The pedigree back to Generation 91, Cas, is from two sources.